Kiera Allen

-Kiera Allen is an American actress known for her role in the Hulu thriller Run.
+Kiera Allen (born December 29, 1997) is an American actress known for her role in the Hulu thriller Run.

 Personal life

 Allen was raised in New York.
-She is a Creative Writing student at Columbia University with the class of 2022.
+She was a Creative Writing student at Columbia University in the class of 2022.
 She uses a wheelchair for mobility.

 Career

 In 2014, Allen appeared in the short film Ethan & Skye.
 She featured in Bekah Brunstetter's off-Broadway show Girl #2 in 2017.
-She made her film debut in the 2020 thriller Run with Sarah Paulson, which became the most-watched original film on the streaming service.
+She made her film debut in the 2020 thriller Run with Sarah Paulson, which became the most-watched original film on Hulu.
 She is the second female wheelchair-using actress to star in a suspense film, following Susan Peters doing the same in 1948.